rdkcentral/Lightning-SDK/docs/plugins/language.md

     return 'en'
     // or string retrieved from Storage
     return Storage.get('selectedLanguage')  || 'en'
-    // or a promise (e.g. using the Profile plugin) return Profile.language()
+    // or a Promise (e.g. using the Profile plugin) return Profile.language()
   }